Dyckesville, Wisconsin

 Dyckesville is an unincorporated census-designated place in Brown and Kewaunee counties in the U.S. state of Wisconsin located in the towns of Green Bay and Red River.
-As of the 2010 census its population was 538.
+As of the 2020 census its population was 490, down from 538 at the 2010 census.
 Dyckesville is bypassed by Wisconsin Highway 57, which ran through the community until 2006.
 Dyckesville is part of the Green Bay Metropolitan Statistical Area.

 History

 Dyckesville was founded around 1860 by Louis Van Dycke, and named for him.

+A fictionalized version of Dyckesville appears in the 2018 video game The Crew 2.